RudraBhagat/RudraBhagat/README.md

 ## 🚀 About Me

-I'm an aspiring AI & Machine Learning Engineer with hands-on experience in building intelligent applications that solve real-world problems.
+I'm an aspiring Data Analyst & Machine Learning Engineer with hands-on experience in building intelligent applications that solve real-world problems.
 My focus is on making technology accessible and meaningful through automation, user-centric design, and scalable cloud solutions.

 ---